 Santo Tomé

-The Santo Tomé is a small and charming church located in the historic city center of Toledo.
-It is known for its masterpiece by the famous painter El Greco, “The Burial of the Count of Orgaz,” which is displayed in the nave of the church.
+The Santo Tomé is a small and charming church located in the historic Barcelona Airport To City Center of Toledo.
+It is known for its masterpiece by the famous painter El Greco, "The Burial of the Count of Orgaz," which is displayed in the nave of the church.

 What is the history behind the Toledo Cathedral?